The Soul of Kerala: Exploring Pachadi and Thoran, Pillars of Traditional Cuisine Imagine a traditional Kerala feast, the Onam Sadya, laid ...

 - Bean Thoran (French Beans

-cooked similarly.
-Sometimes a pinch of asafoetida (hing) is added to the
+and cooked similarly.
+Sometimes a pinch of asafoetida (hing) is added to

 - Unripe Plantain Thoran

-and cooked until tender.
+diced small and cooked until tender.
 It has a distinct starchy sweetness.
-Sometimes a

 - Cheera Thoran (Spinach